nevsnode/gordon/README.md

 `RedisAddress`|string|Setting needed to connect to Redis (as by [redigo](http://godoc.org/github.com/garyburd/redigo/redis#Dial))
-`RedisQueueKey`|string|The first part of the list-names in Redis (Must be the same in `goophry.php`) `Tasks`|string|An array of task objects _(see below)_ `Lockfile`|string|The path to the lockfile, to prevent multiple instances `ErrorCmd`|string|A command which is executed when a task failed _(see below)_
+`RedisQueueKey`|string|The first part of the list-names in Redis (Must be the same in `goophry.php`) `Tasks`|string|An array of task objects _(see below)_ `ErrorCmd`|string|A command which is executed when a task failed _(see below)_

 *ErrorCmd* is a command that will be executed, when a task returned an exist status other than 0,